How To View Jupiter Through a Telescope

 Daytime can be surprisingly good for observing Jupiter; the blue sky acts as a natural filter, enhancing contrast in the planet’s cloud bands, though the Galilean moons are often washed out through smaller telescopes.
 If Jupiter is high in the sky, you might be treated to some surprisingly stable seeing conditions ideal for sharp views of the planet too.

-What is Interesting to See When Observing Jupiter through a telescope or binoculars?
+What’s interesting to see when observing through a telescope or binoculars?

 When using binoculars, a magnifying finder, or the low-power eyepiece of a telescope, Jupiter and its moons will look something like this picture.
 The moons move through their orbits pretty quickly.
 As a result, their positions will be different every night.
 Some nights, you may only see two or three moons, as the other moons may be behind Jupiter.
 They can form interesting combinations.